UDT-ITF/website/source/api/index.md

 See discussion in [Section9 - URL Encoding and Decoding.](#url_encoding)

 ### 2.4 Version
-An ITF text resource MAY contain multiple versions of a text which MUST be identified by a label (a string) and MAY also have an associated date/dateTime.
+An ITF text resource MAY contain multiple versions of a text, which are identified by either a label (a string) or an associated date/dateTime.
 The version parameter defines which version of text a fragment is to be retrieved from.
 The special value "default" MUST be used with a resource that contains no versions.